d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/self-attention-and-positional-encoding.md

 At first glance,
 this trigonometric-function
 design looks weird.
-Before explanations of this design, let's first implement it in the following `PositionalEncoding` class.
+Before we give explanations of this design, let's first implement it in the following `PositionalEncoding` class.

 ```{.python .input}